Prathamsahu52/Prathamsahu52.github.io/content/competition/ISC_SCC24/index.md

 The third task was to analyze and find the best configuration of OpenMP threads and MPI processes for the Conquest application.
 We were also asked to profile the application.
 Our team also performed weak scaling and strong scaling experiments on the application.

 4. **Profiling and Visualization of NekoCFD:**
 The final task was to run, profile and visualise the NekoCFD code with CPU and GPU backends.
 This was also run on the Bridges-2 Supercomputer.
-We ran the code for different configurations and visualized the results using Paraview.
+We ran the code for different configurations, profiled using Tau and visualized the output files using Paraview.

 Overall the competition was a great learning experience for us.
 We learned a lot about HPC, parallelization, optimizations, profiling and visualization.
 We also learned about the importance of teamwork, communication and time management.
 We were able to complete all the tasks and submit the final report on time.
 We are eagerly waiting for the results of the competition and hope to participate in the next edition of the competition.